NAppazeller/Election_Analysis/README.md

 Assist with election audit and analysis.

 ## Overview
-The purpose of this election audit analysis is produce a script that will be able to deliver the following information when the script is run:
+The Colorado Board of Elections has requested an audit of the results related to a U.S. Congressional election.
+The audit will include writing a script that can generate a vote count report to certify the election results.
+The report will include:

 - Total number of votes cast
 - A complete list of candidates who received votes